Time series saliency maps: explaining models across multiple domains: Experiments

-\paragraph{Interpretability task.} Given a PPG sample and KID-PPG's HR inference, determine whether the model is focusing on heart-related information or external interference.
+\textbf{Interpretability task.} Given a PPG sample and KID-PPG's HR inference, determine whether the model is focusing on heart-related information or external interference.

-\paragraph{Problem-specific transformation.} Since our understanding of this application is mostly frequency-based, we have selected the frequency domain using the Fourier transform as the explanation target domain.
-Hence, the frequency-domain IG highlights individual frequencies as important to the final model inference.
-This allows us to investigate whether the HR inference is produced from components related to the heart or external interference.
+\textbf{Problem-specific transformation.} Since our understanding of this application is mostly frequency-based, we have selected the frequency domain, using the Fourier transform, as the explanation target domain.
+Hence, the frequency-domain IG highlights individual frequencies as being important to the final model inference.
+This allows us to investigate whether the HR inference is produced by components related to the heart or by external interference.

-An illustration of two PPG inputs and the corresponding frequency-domain IGs are presented in Figure \ref{fig:experiments_ppg}.
+An illustration of two PPG inputs and the corresponding frequency-domain IGs is presented in Figure \ref{fig:experiments_ppg}.
 The frequency IG identifies samples in which the model infers heart rate from external interference, thus limiting the reliability of the model's output.

 \begin{remark} Frequency-domain IG highlights whether KID-PPG inference is \textbf{trustworthy} (based on heart oscillations) or \textbf{spurious} (based on motion-induced artifacts). \end{remark}